vynguyen1/treasure-hunt-app-ds-20-21/README.md

 <img src="Screenshots/map_view_hint.png" width="150"> <img src="Screenshots/detailed_hunt_checked_view.png" width="150">

-When you've finished a treasure hunt a finished view will appear and the map will have all checkpoints visible.
+When you've finished a treasure hunt a finished view will appearand the map will have all checkpoints visible.
 They can also be seen in the detailed view.

 <img src="Screenshots/finished_view.png" width="150"> <img src="Screenshots/finished_map_view.png" width="150"> <img src="Screenshots/detailed_hunt_finished_view.png" width="150">